cjratcliff/ml-compiled/docs/td.rst

 :math:`R_t-V(s_t;\theta_v)` is the temporal difference term.

 It’s multiplied by the probability assigned by the policy for the action at time :math:`t`.
 This means policies which are more certain will be penalized more heavily for incorrectly estimating the value function.
 The final term is the entropy of the policy's distribution over actions.

-It is optimized by RMSProp with the moving average of gradients shared between threads.

 `Asynchronous Methods for Deep Reinforcement Learning, Mnih et al. (2016) <https://arxiv.org/abs/1602.01783>`_